 \paragraph{Performance.} The results are presented in Table \ref{tab:satellite-accuracy}.
 Both in terms of accuracy and AUC, {\CEN} models outperform both simple logistic regression and vanilla MLP.
 Even though the results suggest that categorical features are better predictors of poverty than {\VGGF} embeddings of images, note that using embeddings to \emph{contextualize} linear models reduces the error.
 This indicates that \emph{different} linear models are optimal in different contexts.

-\paragraph{Qualitative analysis.} We discovered that, on this task, {\CEN} encoder tends to sharply select one of the two explanations (M1 and M2) for different household clusters in Uganda (Figure~\ref{fig:satellite-models}).
+\paragraph{Qualitative analysis.} We have discovered that, on this task, {\CEN} encoder tends to sharply select one of the two explanations from the dictionary (denoted M1 and M2) for different household clusters in Uganda (Figure~\ref{fig:satellite-models}).
 In the survey data, each household cluster is marked as either urban or rural.
-We notice that, conditional on a satellite image, {\CEN} tends to pick M1 for urban areas and M2 for rural (Figure~\ref{fig:satellite-barplots}).
+Conditional on a satellite image, {\CEN} tends to pick M1 more often for urban areas and M2 for rural (Figure~\ref{fig:satellite-barplots}).
 Notice that different explanations weigh categorical features, such as \emph{reliability of the water source} or the \emph{proportion of houses with walls made of unburnt brick}, quite differently.
-When visualized on the map, we see that {\CEN} selects M1 more frequently around the major city areas, which also correlates with high nightlight intensity in those areas (Figures~\ref{fig:satellite-map-cen},\ref{fig:satellite-map-nl}).
-We also estimate the approximate conditional entropy of the binary targets (poor vs. not poor) given the selected model and find: $\Hc(\Yv \mid \thetav = \mathrm{M1}) \approx 77\%$ and $\Hc(\Yv \mid \thetav = \mathrm{M2}) \approx 72\%$.
-High performance of the model along with high conditional entropy makes us confident in the produced explanations (see Section~\ref{sec:encoder-regularization}) and allows us to draw conclusions about \emph{what causes the model} to classify certain households in different neighborhoods as poor in terms of interpretable categorical variables.
+When visualized on the map, we see that {\CEN} selects M1 more frequently around the major city areas (Figures~\ref{fig:satellite-map-cen}), which also correlates with high nightlight intensity in those areas (Figures~\ref{fig:satellite-map-nl}).

+The estimated approximate conditional entropy of the binary targets (poor vs. not poor) given the selected model: $\Hc(\Yv \mid \thetav = \mathrm{M1}) \approx 77\%$ and $\Hc(\Yv \mid \thetav = \mathrm{M2}) \approx 72\%$.
+The high performance of {\CEN} along with high conditional entropy makes us confident in the produced explanations (Section~\ref{sec:encoder-regularization}) and allows us to draw conclusions about \emph{what causes the model} to classify certain households in different neighborhoods as poor in terms of interpretable categorical variables.